-All States, therefore, are obliged to undertake measures to conserve the living resources of the high seas and, in doing so, States must cooperate with each other and establish regional or sub-regional coordination as appropriate to promote this objective.
+All States, therefore, are obliged to undertake measures to conserve the living resources of high seas and, in doing so, States must cooperate with each other and establish regional or sub-regional coordination as appropriate to promote this objective.

 The Convention on Biological Diversity (CBD) was signed on 5 June 1992 in Rio de Janeiro, Brazil, and entered into force on 23 December 1993.
-It was conceived to provide an international framework for the conservation and ecologically sustainable development and use of biodiversity.
+It was conceived to provide an international framework for the conservation and sustainable development and use of biodiversity.
 The Convention applies to all terrestrial and marine biodiversity, and outlines measures for conserving biodiversity as obligations of all Parties.
-General measures for conserving biodiversity and ensuring ecologically sustainable development include developing national policies, strategies and programmes that should inter alia reflect the principles espoused in the Convention (Article 6(a)).
+General measures for conserving biodiversity and ensuring sustainable development include developing national policies, strategies and programmes that should inter alia reflect the principles espoused in the Convention (Article 6(a)).
 The Convention also urges Parties to integrate biodiversity conservation policies and strategies with cross-sectoral plans (Article 6(b)).

 Measures outlined for the in situ conservation of biodiversity encompass certain key issues.
 These include inter alia protected areas, ecosystems and habitats.
-With respect to protected areas and ecosystems, the Convention sets inter alia the following obligations on all Contracting Parties:
+With respect to protected areas and ecosystems, the Convention sets the following obligations on all Contracting Parties:

-- establish a system of protected areas for conserving biodiversity; - develop guidelines for the selection, establishment and maintenance of protected areas; - regulate and manage biological resources that are important for conserving biodiversity within protected areas and in ex situ circumstances; - Promote ecologically sustainable development in areas adjacent to protected areas with a view to protecting these areas and to complement protected areas; (emphasis added) - rehabilitate and restore degraded ecosystems, inter alia through the development and implementation of management plans and strategies; and - promote in situ protection of ecosystems, natural habitats and the maintenance of viable populations of species.
+- Establish a system of protected areas for conserving biodiversity; - Develop guidelines for the selection, establishment and maintenance of protected areas; - Regulate and manage biological resources that are important for conserving biodiversity within protected areas and in ex situ circumstances; - Rehabilitate and restore degraded ecosystems, inter alia through the development and implementation of management plans and strategies; - Promote in situ protection of ecosystems, natural habitats and the maintenance of viable populations of species; and - Promote sustainable development in areas adjacent to protected areas with a view to protecting these areas and to complement protected areas.

-Parties are required to regulate and manage threatening processes affecting or likely to affect biodiversity in an adverse manner (Article 8(l)).
+Parties to the CBD are required to regulate and manage threatening processes affecting or likely to affect biodiversity in an adverse manner (Article 8(1)).

 Still in relation to the CBD, the Jakarta Ministerial Statement on the Implementation of the Convention on Biological Diversity (Jakarta Mandate on Coastal and Marine Biodiversity) was issued during the second meeting of the Conference of the Parties (COP) to the CBD, held in Jakarta in November 1995, as a result of the COP identifying marine and coastal biodiversity as a high priority issue.
-The Mandate essentially reaffirms the importance of the conservation and ecologically sustainable use of coastal and marine biodiversity and urges the COP to initiate the immediate development and implementation of actions concerning this issue.
+The Mandate essentially reaffirms the importance of the conservation and sustainable use of coastal and marine biodiversity and urges the COP to initiate the immediate development and implementation of actions concerning this issue.
 The Mandate specifically links conservation, the use of biodiversity and fishing activities, and establishes a new global consensus on the importance of marine and coastal biodiversity.
-At the 7th meeting of the parties to the Convention on Migratory Species (CMS) in 2002, fin, sei and sperm whales were listed on Appendix I and II, and the Antarctic minke, Bryde's and pygmy right whales on Appendix II of the Convention.
-These listings indicate that CMS has also identified a need to give greater protection for these six species and their habitats, breeding grounds and migration routes.
+At the 7th meeting of the parties to the Convention on Migratory Species (CMS) in 2002, fin (Balaenoptera physalus), sei (Balaenoptera borealis) and sperm whales (Physeter macrocephalus) were listed on Appendix I and II, and the Antarctic minke (Balaenoptera bonaerensis), Bryde's (Balaenoptera edeni) and pygmy right (Caperea marginata) whales on Appendix II of the Convention.
+These listings indicate that CMS has also identified a need to give greater protection for these six whale species and their habitats, breeding grounds and migration routes.

 It is important to note that international instruments such as the ICRW must be interpreted and applied within the framework of the entire legal system prevailing at the time of its interpretation.
-This understanding is supported inter alia by cases brought forward at the International Court of Justice, which already in 1997 referred to the existence of a duty on States to take into account newly evolving environmental principles when applying existing international instruments.
+This understanding is supported inter alia by cases brought forward at the International Court of

+Justice, which already in 1997 referred to the existence of a duty of the States to take into account newly evolving environmental principles when applying existing international instruments.